Now use a 16F1827 PIC processor.

 Some seem to run into issue with Pickit3, here are some info that could help you to Troubleshoot Pickit3

-- Error in degree of advance:
+- Error in degree:

 – At startup, Led D3 flashes 2times and goes off meaning that PIC software is OK.